 The City of Capitola had seen the local economy level off after several years of growth.
-This appeared to be the case again in FY 2020, however with the onset of the global Coronavirus Pandemic (COVID-19) in March 2020 city revenues were severely impacted during the fourth quarter of FY 2020.
-The City acted promptly in response to COVID-19 by reducing revenue projections and eliminating all non-essential expenses beginning in mid-March.
+This appeared to be the case again in FY 2020, however with the onset of the global Coronavirus Pandemic (COVID-19) in March 2020 city revenues were severely impacted during the fourth quarter of FY 2020 and throughout FY 2021.
+The City acted promptly in response to COVID-19 by reducing revenue projections and eliminating all non-essential expenses beginning in mid-March 2020.
 Additionally, the City froze six vacant positions and began negotiating concessions with all labor groups to address the projected revenue shortfalls.
-General Fund operations resulted in a net decrease in fund balance of \$1,326,545.
-Revenues were \$1,241,670 below the amended FY 2020 budget and \$1,056,231 below the prior year while expenses were \$692,409 below the amended budget but were \$998,936 higher than the prior year.
+The fiscal impacts from COVID-19 were not as severe as originally projected and concessions made with the labor groups were eliminated Dec.
+27, 2021, and some expenditures that were eliminated were restored, however, the six frozen vacant positions remained frozen for FY 2021 and were not restored in the Adopted FY 2022 Budget.
+Due to the proactive and conservative fiscal management by the City, General Fund operations resulted in a net increase in fund balance of approximately \$3.6 million.
+Revenues were \$2.0 million above the amended FY 2021 budget and \$2.0 million above the prior year while expenses were \$789,400 below the amended budget and were \$2.9 million lower than the prior year.
 With all the unknown fiscal impacts related to COVID-19, a conservative approach was taken in developing the City's two-year budget plan, with an emphasis placed on navigating through the fiscal impacts of COVID-19 while maintaining core City services without sacrificing the financial future of the City.